zreach/TASTE/README.md

 The traditional features are embedded in the way commonly followed: discrete features are processed using one-hot encoding, then mapped to lower-dimensional continuous vectors; continuous features are discretized according to the defined method by default, and then treated as discrete features (other methods can also be used to handle continuous features).

-After the audio features are extracted, they pass through trainable MLP layers and are then merged with the previously extracted features to be input into various models, which ultimately output the predicted click-through rate.
+After the audio and text features are extracted, they pass through trainable MLP layers and are then merged with the previously extracted features to be input into various models, which ultimately output the predicted click-through rate.

 Our method is highly compatible with various models because it only adds more features without requiring any changes to the model's structure itself.